am2308/CodeConversionMCPServer/README.md

 4. Add tests
 5. Submit a pull request

-We welcome contributions that improve security, performance, or add new features!
+We welcome contributions that improve security, performance, add new programming languages, or enhance conversion quality!